-I decided to compare the nutrition labels of my healthy recipe to the Pioneer Woman’s recipe.
+I calculated the nutrition facts for the Pioneer Woman’s Peanut Butter Pie recipe along with my Healthy Peanut Butter Pie recipe.
 I was totally surprised at how nutritionally balanced my recipe was, I was seriously expecting a lot more calories and fat to be in it knowing how rich and peanut buttery it tasted.
 But that wasn’t my only surprise… I was absolutely horrified when I saw the Pioneer Woman’s nutrition label.

 I originally made both nutrition labels for a generous 1/8th slice of pie.
 This is the size I prefer and this is the size I usually serve.
 Anything less just seems skimpy to me.
 But the huge discrepancy between our labels was a little shocking, so to soften the blow, I reduced the serving size for the Pioneer Woman’s unhealthy recipe from a 1/8th slice to a 1/12th slice (aka, a tiny sliver).
 Even after reducing the serving size her recipe is still a calorie-/fat-/trans fat-/sugar-bomb.

-Like, seriously?
-A tiny slice of pie with 450 calories, 29g of fat (not to mention, deadly trans fats?!?) and 26g of sugar is a little disconcerting to me.
-Not one ingredient in that pie is healthy, balanced or nutritious… it’s just sad
+Seriously now, a tiny slice of her pie has 450 calories, 29g of fat (not to mention, deadly trans fats) and 26g of sugar.
+It’s a little disconcerting to me.
+Not one ingredient in that pie is healthy, balanced or nutritious… it’s just sad 🙁